Skeleton-to-Image Encoding: Enabling Skeleton Representation Learning via Vision-Pretrained Models: Experiments

 \textbf{Transfer Learning Evaluation Results.} In the transfer learning protocol, models are pre-trained on a source dataset and then fine-tuned on a distinct target dataset, thereby assessing the generalization ability of the learned representations.
 In this setting, PKU-MMD II serves as the target dataset, while NTU-60, NTU-120, and PKU-MMD I are used as source datasets.
-As reported in Table~\ref{tab:pku2_transfer}, our proposed method achieves strong performance on PKU-MMD II across all transfer settings, demonstrating superior generalization and robustness compared to existing methods.
+As reported in Table~\ref{tab:pku2_transfer}, S2I achieves competitive transfer performance on PKU-MMD II across different source datasets.
+The 3-stream variant further improves transfer accuracy, suggesting that the proposed interface can benefit from complementary skeleton modalities.
+These results indicate that vision-pretrained skeleton representations learned through S2I generalize strongly across datasets.
+In particular, the 3-stream S2I variant achieves the best transfer performance when transferring from NTU-60 and PKU-MMD I to PKU-MMD II, demonstrating that the proposed representation is especially effective when the target domain differs from the source domain.